Malcolm Noble: BA (Leicester), MA (Leicester), PhD (Edinburgh)

 Fellow Higher Education Academy

 - Transition Manager for the College, responsible for managing our move towards offering accredited programmes.

-- History tutor, previously offering courses on the history of the book, and currently the English country house.
+- History tutor, previously offering courses on the history of the book, and recently the English country house.

 I teach British, European and Imperial history after 1700, and very open-minded about what forms this might take.
 I have a particular interest in teaching book history and analytical bibliography.